How to find the motivation to study

 Have an essay that you need to get done for an assignment?
 Rather than having ‘write the essay’ as a goal, break it down into smaller chunks.

-Your goal for the day might be to select readings you want to reference.
-Then the next time you sit down for study, your task could be to pull key points out of the readings.
+Your goal for the first day might be to select readings you want to reference.
+Then, the next time you sit down to study, your task could be to pull key points out of the readings.

 Need some other examples?
 Learn how VU students motivate themselves to achieve first year success.